uniibu/Better-PHP-View/README.md

 This version is a fork from the original PHP-view https://github.com/slimphp/PHP-View

-This version also adds optional escaping using zend-escaper (https://github.com/zendframework/zend-escaper) and the ability to include other views using $PHPview->include('TEMPLATE NAME');
+This version also adds optional escaping using zend-escaper (https://github.com/zendframework/zend-escaper) and the ability to include other views using $PHPview->fetch('TEMPLATE NAME');

 Included templates must reside on the same template directory.

+Included templates also has access to the attributes passed on the main template.

 To use the escape function, just add the type of escaping when calling $PHPview->render ex. $PHPview->render($response,'template.php',['args' => 'value'],'html')